$a_{1}$ meson-nucleon coupling constant at finite temperature from the soft-wall AdS/QCD model: Soft-Wall Model at Finite Temperature

 Since the UV boundary value of the $A_{\mu}(q,z)$ function corresponds to the wave function of the axial-vector meson on this boundary, we may accept that the UV asymptotic solution (\ref{2.15}) is the wave function of the $a_{1}$ meson.
 For the $a_{1}$ meson, which is the lightest axial-vector meson, we take $m=1$ in this solution:

-Since the zero-temperature equation (\ref{2.14}) for the axial-vector meson in the aforementioned limits is in the same form as one for the vector field, the thermal dilaton field and the thermalization procedure, which was applied in Ref. \cite{14} for the vector field is available for the axial-vector field case as well.
-Now let us briefly present formulas from this thermalization of vector field applied in Ref. \cite{14}.
+As the zero-temperature equation (\ref{2.14}) for the axial-vector meson in the aforementioned limits has the same form as one for the vector field, the thermalization procedure with the thermal dilaton field for the vector field in the Ref. \cite{15} is applicable for the axial-vector field case as well.
+Now let us briefly present formulas from this thermalization of vector field applied in Ref. \cite{15}.
 In the profile function for the vector field $\Phi_n (r,T)$ a substitution $\phi_{n}(r,T)=e^{-\frac{B_{T}(r)}{2}}\Phi_n (r,T)$ with $B_{T}(r)=\varphi(r,T)-A(r)$ is useful and in the rest frame the equation for $\phi_{n}(r,T)$ obtains a form of Schr\"odinger equation:

 Here $U(r,T)$ is the effective potential, which is written in the sum of the temperature-dependent and zero-temperature terms:

 The $U(r)$ and $\Delta U(r,T)$ potentials were found in the following:

 Here $m=N+L-2$. $N$ is number of partons in the meson and $N=2$ for our case. $L$ is the angular momentum and $L=1$ for our case.
 The meson mass spectrum $M_{n}^{2}$ in (\ref{2.17}) is written in the sum of discrete zero-temperature part $ M_{n}^{2}(0)$ and continuous finite-temperature part $\Delta M_{n}^{2}(T)$: